- ACH (Automated Clearing House)

 The length of time your policy is active and coverage is in force.

 A premium is the amount of money paid to an insurance company in return for insurance protection.

 - Primary Address

-A primary address is the place where you would like all communications mailed.
+is the place where you would like all communications mailed.
 This is typically your business headquarters.

 - Primary Auto Liability Insurance

 Primary auto liability insurance has two components always included together: bodily injury liability insurance and property damage liability insurance.Primary auto liability insurance is the basic insurance coverage that covers injuries or damage to other people or property if you're at fault for an accident.Learn more about primary auto liability insurance.